y10h/d2d1/README.md

-# d2d1
+# r2d2
-Drive2 → Day One importer
+Download Drive2 blog and export it in Day One format.

 ### First steps